LarryDpk/Google-Bard/README.md

 - 0.2.0+: Support images and it's not compatible with previous versions;
 - 0.3.4+: Support Chinese;
 - 0.3.5+: need two token: `__Secure-1PSID` and `__Secure-1PSIDTS`
+- 0.3.6: Support multiple lines by [Tolunay](https://github.com/TolunayM) (Jar not ready in Sonatype due to 502 Bad Gateway issue)

 ### Java Code
 It's easy to make the call: